OUR STORY - And Some History

 The creative process started.
 The desire to be as accurate as possible lead to learning to bend oak, how to age brass, steel, cotton rope, and the wood frame itself.
 We have ended up with what we believe is the most accurate, rustic-looking, recreation of a trapper pack today.
 There simply isn’t anyone making these commercially available; yet alone with the alterations we have made with the intent of improving how various animals can be displayed.
 (See how they’re made for more pack specifics.)

 My wife Rashel and I decided to run with it; and run we really did!
-With a job layoff late January and the miracle of being accepted to a major hunting Expo in our home state of Utah, the very last day of full-time employment, we turned immediate focus on the opportunity of bringing these packs to life and to the public in just 3 weeks time!
+With being accepted to a major hunting Expo in our home state of Utah on short notice, we turned immediate focus on the opportunity of bringing these packs to life and to the public in just 3 weeks time!
 With my wife at the sewing machine and myself in the garage covered in sawdust day in and day out, we created as many as we could in time with little sleep.
 With sore hands, callused and sleep-deprived, to our amazement and joy, the excitement from everyone, the feedback, and the selling of everything we brought and could possibly make in time was overwhelming!

 We validated this passion product.
 We brought them back, and how exciting it is to hear from so many about how glad they are we have done so!
 Taxidermists can add more diversity their work and provide for those who ask for it.
 Hunters passionate about honoring their animals can do so, adding a rustic piece in their home, and this “look” that many too want to achieve for themselves will now not all but vanish.